How to Choose Homeowners Insurance in Louisiana

 Personal Property Coverage

 This covers your belongings inside the home, including furniture, clothing, electronics, and appliances.
-Most policies set personal property coverage at a percentage of your dwelling coverage, typically around 50% to 70%.
-If you own high-value items like jewelry, art, or firearms, you may need a separate rider or endorsement to fully cover them.
+Most policies set personal property coverage at a percentage of your dwelling coverage, typically around 50–70%.
+If you own high value items like jewelry, art, or firearms, you may need a separate rider or endorsement to cover them properly.

 Liability Coverage

-If someone is injured on your property, liability coverage helps pay for their medical expenses and any legal costs if you are sued.
+If someone is injured on your property, liability coverage helps pay for their medical expenses and any legal costs if you're sued.
 Most policies start at $100,000 in liability coverage, but many homeowners opt for $300,000 or more.
-Given how quickly legal and medical costs can add up, this is not the place to cut corners.
+Given how quickly legal and medical costs can add up, this isn't the place to cut corners.

 Loss of Use Coverage